 Let's assume that we have some integers $a, b, c \in \mathbb{N}$ with $a^2 + b^2 = c^2,$ $\gcd (a,b,c) = 1,$ and $c \gt 5$ and see if we can come up with any other solutions for our Pythagorean architect.
 Without loss of generality, let's see what would happen if we set $h = c$ and $r = 2b.$ In this case we get $$R = \frac{6bc}{\sqrt{4h^2 - (2b)^2}} = \frac{6bc}{2a} = \frac{3bc}{a}.$$ Since $\gcd(a,b,c) = 1,$ if $a \ne 3,$ then $R \not\in \mathbb{N}.$ Since the only primitive Pythagorean theorem that contains $3$ is $(3,4,5),$ we see that if $(a,b,c) \ne (3,4,5),$ then $R \not\in\mathbb{N}.$

 Therefore, we have confirmed two very important things: Firstly, that the smallest possible value of $R$ at Cafe Pythagoras is $R=20,$ when $h=5$ and $r=8.$ And, lastly, but perhaps equally important, I don't think that I'll be going to Cafe Pythagoras.
-With a sizeable 8' radius orb floating with their centers 5' off the ground, that leaves only 1' of clearance remaining between the orbs and the ground.
-Even if I got somehow situated beneath the giant lamp by sitting on the floor I guess, the enormous 20' circular ceiling shadows would likely throw off the aesthetics a bit.
+With a sizeable 8' radius orb floating with its center only 5' off the ground, that means that the orb would be larger than the actual ceiling height???!!!
+The beam of light does escape the ginormous lamp and properly reflect off the floor and up to the ceiling after 20' as promised, but something seems off about the architectural demands.
 Perhaps I'm just too old to be the target audience for this restaurant.
 I hear the food is good though!

 No comments: